Atlantic Health Strategies

 What the Joint Commission Behavioral Health Care Manual Actually Demands in 2026 — Where Operators Actually Get Cited

-The most common Requirement for Improvement (RFI) we see in behavioral health surveys clusters in four places.
-CTS.02.01.01 (individualized treatment planning), MM.04.01.01 (medication orders), NPSG.15.01.01 (suicide risk reduction), and HRM.01.02.01 (verifying staff qualifications and licensure).
+The most common Requirements for Improvement (RFI) our auditors see in behavioral health surveys cluster in four places: CTS.02.01.01 (individualized treatment planning), MM.04.01.01 (medication orders), NPSG.15.01.01 (suicide risk reduction), and HRM.01.02.01 (verifying staff qualifications and licensure).
 None of these are exotic.
 All of them are documentation discipline.

 Crosswalking the Manual to ASAM and State Licensure